Fire Emblem Awakening

 This game has a prerelease article

-Fire Emblem Awakening can be considered a reboot of the Fire Emblem series by combining and expanding on many of the features of previous Fire Emblem games, as well as introducing new features of its own (such as the pair-up system).
-Most notably, it expands the support system considerably, allowing you play matchmaker and pair up your favorite characters to create even more playable characters.
+Fire Emblem Awakening is like a reboot of Fire Emblem: it combines and expands on many previous features from the series and introduces some of its own, like the pair-up system.
+Most notably, it expands the support system considerably: you can play matchmaker and pair up your favorite characters to create even more playable characters.

 - 1 Subpages

 - 2 Unused Text